phanturne/rag-project/python_backend/experiment/parsed_data.md

 As of now, students have not been dismissed from the OMSCS program simply for not fulfilling the foundational requirement.
 Students will need to continue enrolling in foundational courses until they have satisfied this requirement.
 Our office sends an email each semester for students whose foundational requirement deadline has passed, so please refer to these messages for any updated information regarding this policy.

-# FAQs

-Can I count non-CS/CSE courses and/or previously-completed undergraduate-level courses toward my MSCS degree?
+# 9. Can I count non-CS/CSE courses and/or previously-completed undergraduate-level courses toward my MSCS degree?

 As per the program rules, a maximum of six hours may be taken at the 4000-level and/or with a subject code other than CS or CSE.
 If you have any questions, especially regarding previously-completed undergraduate-level courses, please contact your advisor by sending a message from your GT email account to oms-advising@cc.gatech.edu.
 Please be sure to include your nine-digit gtID number (90XXXXXXX), replacing the first two digits with “xx”.

-What are the rules regarding the Satisfactory Academic Progress policy?
+# 10. What are the rules regarding the Satisfactory Academic Progress policy?

 Please visit https://catalog.gatech.edu/rules/6/ for information regarding the Satisfactory Academic Progress policy.
 ---